 The morning of day 2 Player C was re-assessed as he had no pain or other symptoms.
 He had further assessment and monitoring during warm-up where he was fully functional with no problems or reoccurrence of pain.
 I signed Player C as fit for play; no concussion at the time or after the event, and it was diagnosed that he had either a non-specific and brief headache or some very mild scalp bruising.
 However, a challenge, wouldn’t you agree?
 I felt that for my own reassurance I would contact the on-call club doctor for advice.
 They agreed, it was a very minor heading of the ball and there were no symptoms of pain beyond 20 minutes and there were never any neurological signs or symptoms.
 A sigh of relief.
 If in doubt, give someone a shout.

-Overall a 5th place finish against some older, bigger and technically gifted players especially from Ajax Amsterdam and Bayern Munchen.
+Overall the team finished very well against some older, bigger and technically gifted player especially from the likes of Ajax Amsterdam and Bayern Munchen.
 A great weekend and a great experience.
 An outstanding performance of professionalism from all players.
 Collectively a tour which I am sure they can learn from and one I certainly did.
 As a Sports Physio I have helped maximise the player’s performance on the day.
-All the coaching, tactics, training and natural ability out there may not be enough if your players don’t have a good sports medicine team and physiotherapy behind them.
+All the coaching, tactics, training and natural ability out there may not be enough if your players don’t have a good sports medicine team and Physiotherapist behind them.

 I hope you have found this blog of interest and that you continue to pursuit a career in Sports Physiotherapy.
-As part of my role in QualifiedPhysio I would like to offer you a chance to contact and discuss any questions you may have.
-You may also log on to the QualifiedPhysio Facebook page to view the live recording of my talk on Career Goals in Sports Physiotherapy.
+As part of my role in QualifiedPhysio I would like to offer you a chance to contact and discuss any questions you may have at email@example.com.

 About the author